invariant0/Interview_Question4/README.md

 2. Save boundaries to hyperparam/autogen/bounds_<model>.json
 Compute and save ground truth value functions to ground_truth/

+alternativly you can download the ground_truth and put it in the root directory of the project here: https://drive.google.com/drive/folders/1QDq4vC87LEuFycMqK76y6bkvZx4UcpPM?usp=drive_link

 ### Step 3: Train Deep Learning Models
 Train neural network approximations using the validated boundaries: